ashleychontos/pySYD/docs/guidelines.rst

 .. _guidelines/question:

-&rightarrow; Do you have a general question that is not directly related to software functionality?
+:raw-html:`&rightarrow;` Do you have a general question that is not directly related to software functionality?

 **Please do *not* open 'issues' for general support questions as we want to preserve them for bug reports and new feature requests ONLY.** Therefore to save everyone time, we will be systematically closing all issues that do not follow these guidelines.
 Besides, you've got a much better chance of getting your question answered in our [discussion forum](stackoverflow.com/questions/tagged/angular-devtools).
 PLUS... we may already have the answer for you!